 Tiny miniatures like ‘Cupcake’, ‘Gizmo’, ‘Beauty Secret’, and Sun Sprinkles™ provide a study in contrasts to the towering 6- to 7-foot hybrid rugosas ‘Therese Bugnet’ and ‘Monte Casino’.
 As the garden clearly demonstrates, the rangy rugosas make ideal backdrops or hedges for smaller plants best appreciated up close at the front of the border.
-In between these extremes are the floribundas, like Singing in the Rain™ and Pink Iceberg™.
+In between these extremes are the floribundas, like Singin' in the Rain™ and Pink Iceberg™.
 Excellent choices for mixed borders or smaller spaces, the floribundas usually remain shorter and squatter, blooming with clusters of flowers on short stems.

 Consider Shrub Roses in the Midwest

 Shrub or landscape roses are perhaps the best choices for both new and seasoned gardeners who love rose flowers, but are unable to devote the time required to keep the plants happy.
 Examples of multicolored shrub roses weave throughout the garden; don’t miss ‘Will Scarlet’, ‘Fire Meidiland’, ‘Golden Wings’, and the very popular Bonica®.

 Fountains, Arbors, Benches

 At the back of the Rose Garden is the Rose Petal Fountain in the shape of an open rose blossom, and a cooling arbor with benches and shady nooks, a perfect spot to sit and cool off, surrounded by shade-loving plants like sweet autumn clematis, ferns, hostas, and hanging baskets of seasonal annuals.
 Extending a short walk beyond the arbor are examples of heirloom roses, larger damasks, and centifolias, which have given birth to a new generation of “old garden roses.”